 That Time Lost Dropped Your Jaw

-Ben: Like Gowdy, it has been almost impossible for me to decide on a favorite moment in Lost.
+Ben: Like Gowdy, it has been almost impossible for me to decide on my favorite moment in Lost.
 For the past few days, I have waged many a great battle in my mind knowing there can be only one.
 Much bloodshed has been spilled.
 Many have died.

 What I have determined is that my favorite Lost moment is most likely in the first season.
 This is easily my favorite season of Lost.
 I consider it a masterpiece.
 I may select a different Lost moment next month.
 The next hour.
 Ten minutes from now.